-- V_f : The relative distance of a front car is reduced due to its slowing down, stopping, or speed up of the observing car. - V_o : A vehicle approaches from the opposite lane with a fast speed. - C_r : A vehicle approaches to the driving lane from right without slowing down or stop.
-This appears at a crossing or when a possible merge of vehicles into the same lane with the observing vehicle. - C_l : A vehicle approaches the driving lane from a left crossing road with the possibility of merging into the same lane of the observing vehicle. - S_r : A vehicle moving in the same direction on the right lane cuts in. - S_l : A vehicle moving in the same direction on the left lane cuts in.
+- V_f : The relative distance of a front car is reduced due to its slowing down, stopping, or a speed up of the the observing car. - V_o : A vehicle approaches from the opposite lane with a fast speed. - C_r : A vehicle approaches to the driving lane from right without slowing down or stop.
+This appears at a road crossing or a possible merge of vehicles into the same lane with the observing vehicle.

+- C_l : A vehicle approaches the driving lane from a left crossing road with the possibility of merging into the same lane of the observing vehicle. - S_r : A vehicle moving in the same direction on the right lane cuts in. - S_l : A vehicle moving in the same direction on the left lane cuts in.

-For each case, we can define the vehicle location in a normal distribution.
+For each of them, we can define the vehicle location in a normal distribution.
 Also, the vehicle speed is in another normal distribution.
 Among the speed distribution, only partial probability for the target car approaching the camera may cause danger.
 For example, the front vehicle in the same direction has a relative speed distributed in normal distribution.
 Only a negative value that narrows down the relative distance between two cars may cause the danger of collision.
-In general, if a motion vector fall into a triangle from the target vehicle position (X,Z) to the camera position (0,0) with the top angle α , it will cause potential collision as indicated in Fig. 2.
 Outside these ranges, the vehicles are not considered to be danger because of a far distance or a motion leaving the camera.
 Besides the position and speed of the target vehicles, the size of vehicle and the road width are also briefly set in terms of probability.